AyushBherwani1998/here_maps_webservice/README.md

 - [Explore Popular Places](https://developer.here.com/documentation/examples/rest/places/explore-popular-places)

-## Generate App ID and App Code
+## Generate API KEY
 Go to https://developer.here.com/ and create a new account if you don't have one.
 Create a new project and select Freemium Plan.
-Under the REST & XYZ HUB API/CLI section of your project, click on Generate App ID and App Code.
+Under the REST section of your project, click on Create API key.

 ## Example